Is Surat Thani worth visiting?

 Surat Thani railway station

-If you’re planning to stay the night, Surat Thani has taken the stress out of travelling with their orange buses.
+If you’re planning to stay the night, the small town has taken the stress out of travelling with their orange buses.
 Costing just 20 baht, they will take you from the train station into town.
 For those with a big enough wallet, a taxi will set you back around 140 baht for the same journey.

 Surat Thani Airport

-If you’ve chosen air travel to get to Surat Thani, the cost to get from the airport to town is slightly higher.
+If you’ve chosen air travel, the cost to get from the airport to town is slightly higher.
 The bus ride takes around 40 minutes and will cost you 100 baht, whilst a taxi can cost somewhere in the region of 1500 baht!

 Surat Thani to the Gulf of Thailand (Koh Samui, Koh Phanghan and Koh Tao)

 Ferries heading from Surat Thani to the Gulf of Thailand

 See here a quick overview of travel times to the Island in the Gulf of Thailand from Surat Thani: